Carpal tunnel syndrome is a painful wrist based condition, caused by pressure put on surrounding nerves and tendons.

-In this blog, we explain what Carpal Tunnel Syndrome is, who it affects and the most effective way to relieve symptoms caused by CTS.
+In this blog, we go into detail about what carpal tunnel syndrome is, who it affects and the most effective way to relieve symptoms caused by CTS.

 What is Carpal Tunnel Syndrome?